wp-plugins/polaroid-gallery/readme.txt

 == Changelog ==

+= 1.1.0 =
+* Added localization support.
+* Added admin menu.
+You can now choose between Medium, Large or Full size images for fullscreen overlay.
+* Fixed: Post content was filtered too much.

 = 1.0.0 =
 * First public version.

 == Screenshots ==

+1. You can now choose between Medium, Large or Full size images for fullscreen overlay.
-1. Change your thumbnail size and optionally use Regenerate Thumbnails plugin to regenerate all thumbnails.
+2. Change your thumbnail size and optionally use Regenerate Thumbnails plugin to regenerate all thumbnails.
-2. Click "Add an Image" in post or page and upload your pictures.
+3. Click "Add an Image" in post or page and upload your pictures.
-3. Edit title and caption, set "Alignment" to "None" and then click "Save all changes".
+4. Edit title and caption, set "Alignment" to "None" and then click "Save all changes".
-4. Set "Link thumbnails to" to "Image file", choose your order and Gallery columns and then click "Insert gallery".
+5. Set "Link thumbnails to" to "Image file", choose your order and Gallery columns and then click "Insert gallery".
-5. Edit page.
+6. Edit page.
-6. Post page.
+7. Post page.
-7. Fullscreen image.
+8. Fullscreen image.